br11/kotlin-magics/README.md

-A DSL (Domain-specific Language) was designed:.
+Then a DSL (Domain-specific Language) was designed:.
 1. to allow all the translations to be declaratively specified, so it's easy to write and maintain,.
 2. to be very abstract, so it's short and allows to continuously learn about the domain without changing this code.